 How Long Did I Have to Wait?

-So, in my case, I submitted my paperwork on January 28th to a registry office (García Paredes) here in the North of Madrid where I currently live.
-I didn’t have to make an appointment but I did have to take a number and wait in not-so-crowded waiting room for a short time.
+So, in my case, I submitted my paperwork on January 28th to a registry office (Calle García Paredes) here in the North of Madrid where I currently live.
+I didn’t have to make an appointment but I did have to take a number and wait in a not-so-crowded waiting room for a short time.
 My number was called shortly after I sat down and a funcionaria with a straightforward way of doing things.
-She had me state which type of application I was doing, sign the first page of the application, confirmed that I had all of the correct paperwork to submit and began scanning all of my documents into the system and forwarded my file on to the Extranjería.
+She had me state which type of application I was doing, sign the first page of the application, confirm that I had all of the correct paperwork to submit and begin scanning all of my documents into the system and forward my file onto the Extranjería.

 It took about five minutes and then I was finished.

 But then, the clock started and I had been waiting to hear an answer for weeks.